 This Incoterms was introduced with Incoterms 2010, and at the time, it replaced DDU (Delivery Duty Unpaid).
 Talking of usage, in the shipping agreement, we use the term DAP along with the location, such as “DAP, Port of Los Angeles.”

 Under DAP, the risk passes from the seller to the buyer when the cargo is available (or ready) for unloading.
 So, this means that the unloading is at the risk of the buyer.
 And obviously, the cost of the unloading also needs to be borne by the buyer.
 It is the duty of the buyer to get the import clearance, as well as bear any local taxes or import duties.

-In case the seller unloads the goods, then he or she may claim the applicable cost from the buyer, however, payment depends on the buyer’s wish.
-The seller is responsible to clear all the necessary export formalities for the consignment.
+If the seller unloads the goods, then they may claim the applicable cost from the buyer.
+However, payment depends on the buyer’s wish.
+The seller is responsible for clearing all the necessary export formalities for the consignment.

 Delivered At Place – Buyer and Seller Obligations

 - Preparing the goods, invoice, as well as relevant documents.

 - Responsible for export licenses, as well as clearing customs formalities for exports.

 - Paying the loading charges and bearing the cost of pre-shipment inspection.

 - Arranging for the main carriage and delivering the cargo to the named place of destination.